EvEng/news/README.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) eveng/students
         - Start by [**forking** the students repository](https://github.com/eveng/students)
 1. [**Clone**][ref-clone] the repository to your computer (git clone https://github.com/yourGHid/students)
 1. Introduce yourself via a netid.md file (do not create netid.md, but replace netid by     your own netid in all lowercase).
-Please provide at least one sentence on your background and one sentence on what project you are already working on or a project you'd like to start work on for this class.
+Please provide at least one sentence on your background and one full paragraph explaining ether a project you are already working on or a project you'd like to work on for this class.
 1. git add netid.md
 1. git commit -m 'adding my background information': You may be asked to provide your email and name for the git client if you have not used git before
 1. git push